GPT-4: What You Need to Know And What's Different From GPT-3 And ChatGPT

-As ChatGPT is still all the rage and has been downloaded one million times in the first couple of days after its release, anticipation runs high for GPT-4, the long awaited successor of GPT-3.
-GPT-4 is going to be a further development of GPT-3 and the still new ChatGPT, bringing with it a range of new capabilities and enhancements that make it more powerful than its GPT-predecessors.
+As ChatGPT is still all the rage and has seen one million registrations in the first couple of days after its release, OpenAI has released their latest language model GPT-4, the long awaited successor of GPT-3.
+GPT-4 is a further development of GPT-3, or GPT3.5, bringing with it a range of new capabilities and enhancements that make it more powerful than its GPT-predecessors – at least according to OpenAI.

-But what is the GPT-4 hype all about and what can we really expect from it?
+But what is GPT-4 all about and what can it do and where are its limitations?
 Read all about what we know about GPT-4 (so far) in the following.

 The contents of this article are: